Uzbekistan Uncovered

 Food

-Drinking water is included and will be provided in large containers for you
+Drinking water is included and will be provided in large containers for you to refill your bottle – please bring a reusable bottle with you.

 Accommodation

-We spend nine nights in standard hotels and one night in a basic yurt.
+We spend 11 nights in hotels, one night in a yurt camp, one night in a homestay and one night on a sleeper train.
 The hotels are typically small and well located for our adventures, often close to the main sites and attractions.
-Below are the hotels we typically use:
+The accommodations we typically use are on the day-to-day itinerary; however, below are a few of the notable places we stay on this trip.

 Worth knowing

 If you would like your own room, a limited number of single supplements are available on a ‘first-come, first-served’ basis – please request this at the time of booking.
-The single supplement is not available in the yurt camp (one night) and you may have to share with more than one other person on this night.
+The single supplement is not available for three nights of the trip – the homestay, yurt camp and sleeper train.

 Check out our Q&As